cdanek/KaimiraWeightedList/README.md

 ## Introduction

-This C# class adds an integer weight to each element of a list, allowing you to draw one randomly using `Next()`.
-The solution is implemented using the Walker-Vose "Alias Method", which is extremely fast (O(1) for gets), space efficient (O(n) memory use) with reasonable recalculation costs (O(n) for any operations).
-It can be used with any type, similarly to a `List<T>`.
+This implements an algorithm for sampling from a discrete probability distribution via a generic list with extremely fast `O(1)` get operations and small (close to minimally small) `O(n)` space complexity and `O(n)` CRUD complexity.

+In other words, you can add any item of type `T` to a `List` with an integer weight, and get a random item from the list with probability ( weight / sum-weights ).
+The solution is implemented using the Walker-Vose "Alias Method".

+It can be used with any type, similarly to a `List<T>`, and was designed to be as easy to use as possible.

 ## Installation and Usage